-In last week’s post we talked about Supporting Authentic Partnerships Between Caregivers and Educators.
-This week we are thinking more about the role of hands-on and balanced literacy experiences in any learning model.
+In our previous post we talked about Supporting Authentic Partnerships Between Caregivers and Educators.
+In this post we are thinking more about the role of hands-on and balanced literacy experiences in any learning model.
 When we began our collaboration, we found that using technology in order to develop ideas and experiences allowed us to grow as educators, and provided common ground between our classes.
 Common experiences, developed with each of our strengths as educators, meant that we would also have rich opportunities to weave student initiated discoveries and support an emergent curriculum as part of the collective work between all of the children.
 Having consistent formats, such as our Playing with Words and Connected Play boards, helped to ensure that children would receive a minimum of nine hands-on and blended learning experiences on a weekly basis to support learning and discovery.

 Access this message and its content at innovatingplay.world/bm12